For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Branding lets you customize the look and feel of Cancellation Flows, so they fit the style of your app.
 You can change the font family, and colors for text and components.

-2. Select the font family for the text from the dropdown under Font.
+2. Choose the font family for the text from the dropdown under Font.

-3. Select the color for text by clicking the field under Text color and using the color picker.
+3. Click the field under Text color and use the color picker to set the color for text.

 5. View a preview of the first screen of the flow with your style selections on the right-hand side.

-6. Click Continue to progress to the next step.
+6. Click Continue to continue to the next step.

 Add responses for cancellation reasons